awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

    + For **Authentication method**, choose **Normal password**\.
    + For **User Name**, type your SMTP user name\.
 **Note**
-Your SMTP user name is not the same as your AWS access key ID\.
+Your SMTP user name isn't the same as your AWS access key ID\.
 For more information, see [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md)\.

    When you finish, choose **OK**\.